 Could you have a dust mite allergy?

-Dust mites are tiny organisms belonging to the same family as spiders that live side-by-side humans, they don’t bite skin on humans but feed off our discarded skin.
-While most people wont be sensitive in the general population if you have asthma, hay fever and eczema you are more likely to have allergic symptoms trigered by dust mites and what they leave behind.
-They shed their droppings and skin and are so tiny they can’t be seen without a microscope.
+Dust mites are tiny organisms belonging to the same family as spiders and live side-by-side humans.
+They don’t bite our skin but feed off our discarded skin.
+While most people aren’t sensitive to dust mites, if you’ve got asthma, hay fever or eczema, you’re more likely to have allergic symptoms triggered by dust mites.

-One of a few common environmental allergens, dust mites - along with mould, pollens and animals - love hot and humid areas, so are more common in coastal areas and are often found in soft furnishings like clothes, bed linen, couches, carpets and soft toys.
+Dust mites are a common environmental allergen — along with mould, pollens and animals.
+They love hot and humid areas, so are more common in coastal areas and are often found in soft furnishings like clothes, bed linen, couches, carpets and soft toys.

-Associate Professor Janet Rimmer, an allergist, respiratory specialist and researcher at the Woolcock Institute, says dust mite allergies and their effects are under recognised.
+Associate Professor Janet Rimmer of Sydney Allergy Clinic, an allergist and respiratory specialist at the Woolcock Institute, says dust mite allergies and their effects are under recognised.

 “It impacts on quality of life,” she says.
 “There’s quite a lot of data now saying there’s a reduced ability to work effectively, to do exams effectively, sleep quality is impaired, and there’s also some data showing there’s increased risk of car accidents in people with severe allergic rhinitis.
 So, it has a lot of flow-on effects in terms of quality of life, not just in the symptoms that people recognise.”